aaltonewmedia/learn.newmedia.dog/content/tutorials/p5-js/remainder.md

 	text("frameCount % 300: " + frameCount%600, 20,100);

-  // calculate the x position using frameCount and modulo
+  // calculate the x position using frameCount and remainder
 	// this limits the x to values between 0-299 x = frameCount % 300;
 	circle(x,240,40,40);